-opcua attrs ?list|default? ?name?
+opcua attrs ?list|default|numeric? ?name?

-Without further arguments returns a list of attribute names the opcua read and opcua write commands support, e.g. Value, NodeClass, etc. With the list keyword a list of the data types used as attributes for creation of nodes with the opcua add command is returned.
+Without further parameters returns a list of attribute names the opcua read and opcua write commands support, e.g. Value, NodeClass, etc. With the list keyword a list of the data types used as attributes for creation of nodes with the opcua add command is returned.
 With the default keyword combined with the name of the data type a dictionary describing the default attributes of this type is returned, e.g opcua attrs default DataTypeAttributes yields a default dictionary for creation of a DataType node.
+With the numeric keyword combined with the name of the data type, the numeric value of the attribute is returned.